-The following items must be submitted to be considered for admission to the Film & Television Production B.A. program.
+The following items must be submitted to be considered for admission to the Division of Film & Television Production B.A. program.

 - The Common Application